100thCoin/AccuracyCoin/README.md

   4: This corruption should now occur immediately after re-enabling rendering.

 ### INC $4014
   1: The DMC DMA should update the data bus.
   2: The OAM DMA should use the value of the second write to $4014 as the page number.
 Requires precise DMC DMA timing, results are tested via a sprite zero hit.
   3: Only a single OAM DMA should occur despite two writes to $4014.

+### Attributes as Tiles
+  1: Moving the PPU t register to an attribute table should render the attribute bytes as tile data in scanlines 0 to 15.
+Results are tested via a sprite zero hit.
+  2: With the t register pointing to an attribute table, scanlines 16 to 239 should be from the same nametable as the attributes.

+### $2005 Before $2006
+  1: Sprite Zero Hits should be working.
+  2: Writing to $2006 should overwrite some of the bits set up by writing to $2005.

 ### RMW $2007 Extra Write
   1: A Read-Modify-Write instruction to address $2007 should perform an extra write where the low byte of the PPU address written is the result of the Read-Modify-Write instruction.